Youth Livestock Show Updates

 NC State Fair Youth Livestock

-From June 15 – July 15, you must nominate your animal in the Showorks system, and upload both a head shot of the exhibitor and animal with the tag in place, and a profile photo, as well as turn in DNA to the Extension office.
-Entries must be made from August 15-September 15.
+From June 15 – July 15, NC State Fair Jr. Swine, Goat, and Sheep exhibitors must nominate their animals in the Showorks system (male and female) and upload both a head shot of the exhibitor and animal with the tag in place, and a profile photo.
+Youth exhibiting Jr. Market Animals must also submit DNA to an N.C.
+Cooperative Extension Center.

 NCSF Rule Updates